Fox 1B (RadFxSat) [AMSAT]

 AMSAT's payload is the same as on Fox 1A, a FM analog transponder for digital data up to 9600 bps, but operating on but on a different frequency pair.

 RadFxSat was accepted into NASA ELaNa program in 2013.
+It was launched on the ELaNa-14 mission.

 |Type / Application:||Amateur communication, technology|